videoDAC/streaming-back-end/BUIDL.md

-You can create an Infinite Permissionless Digital Stage by running the following commands:
+You can create an Infinite Digital Stage by running the following commands:

 OPEN NEW TERMINAL WINDOW
 ```